LordNoteworthy/cpu-internals/README.md

 * This is achieved by executing cpuid (1) and checking if ECX.VMX (bit 5) = 1, them VMX operations is supported.
 * The VMX architecture is designed to be extensible so that future processors in VMX operation can support additional features not present in first-generation implementations of the VMX architecture.
 * The availability of extensible VMX features is reported to software using a set of VMX capability MSRs.

+#### Enabling And Entering VMX Operation:
+* Before system software can enter VMX operation, it enables VMX by setting CR4.VMXE[bit 13] = 1.
+* VMXON causes an invalid-opcode exception (#UD) if executed with CR4.VMXE = 0.
+* Once in VMX operation, it is not possible to clear CR4.VMXE.
+CR4.VMXE can be cleared outside of VMX operation after executing of VMXOFF.
+* VMXON is also controlled by the IA32_FEATURE_CONTROL MSR (MSR address 3AH).
+The relevant bits of the MSR are:
+	- Bit 0 is the lock bit: If this bit is 0, VMXON causes a #GP exception.
+If the lock bit is 1, WRMSR to this MSR causes a #GP exception.
+	- Bit 1 enables VMXON in SMX operation: If this bit is 0, execution of VMXON in SMX operation causes a #GP exception.
+	- Bit 2 enables VMXON outside SMX operation.
+If this bit is 0, execution of VMXON outside SMX operation causes a #GP exception.
+* To enable VMX support in a platform, BIOS must set bit 1, bit 2, or both , as well as the lock bit.